sunenilausen/blender-colour-snowman/en/step_7.md

 ## Challenge: colour the body

-In your 3D view you will notice that the spheres making up the bottom and the head of the snowman are grey and not white.
+When you're in 3D view, you will notice that the spheres making up the bottom and the head of the snowman are grey and not white.

 + See if you can use what you've learnt to colour the snowman's head and body white.